Developer Guide

 Tools for XSLT Transformation

-XSLT transformations can be performed with a variety of tools.
-Professional XML editors like XMLSpy offer powerful features for developing and running these checks.
-For an open-source alternative, the FreeXmlToolkit provides robust capabilities for applying XSLT transformations and is a valuable resource for the community.
+XSLT transformations can be run with many tools.
+Professional editors like XMLSpy offer powerful features; for an open-source alternative, the FreeXmlToolkit provides robust capabilities and is a valuable community resource.

 Example XSLT Checks

-We provide a repository of example XSLT files to help you get started with advanced quality checks.
-These can be adapted to your specific needs.
+We provide a repository of example XSLT files to help you get started with advanced quality checks — adapt them to your specific needs.

 Code Examples